Mario Feliciano

-Mario Javier Feliciano (born November 20, 1998) is a Puerto Rican professional baseball catcher for the Rieleros de Aguascalientes of the Mexican League.
+Mario Javier Feliciano (born November 20, 1998) is a Puerto Rican professional baseball catcher for the Lake Country DockHounds of the American Association of Professional Baseball.
 He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers.

 Career

 Milwaukee Brewers

 The Milwaukee Brewers selected Feliciano in the second round of the 2016 Major League Baseball draft out of the Carlos Beltran Academy in Florida, Puerto Rico.
 He made his professional debut with the Arizona League Brewers.

 Feliciano spent the 2017 season with the Wisconsin Timber Rattlers, batting .265 with 16 RBIs over 29 games, and 2018 with the Arizona League Brewers and Carolina Mudcats, slashing .251/.320/.331 with four home runs and 36 RBIs in 104 games.
 He played in only 46 games during the 2018 season, hitting .213 with three home runs, and only two games in the Arizona Fall League due to a shoulder injury.
 He started the 2019 campaign with Carolina.

 Feliciano did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 On November 20, 2020, the Brewers added Feliciano to their 40-man roster to protect him from the Rule 5 draft.

 On May 1, 2021, Feliciano was promoted to the major leagues for the first time.
 He made his MLB debut that night as a pinch hitter, drawing a walk against Los Angeles Dodgers pitcher Alex Vesia in the bottom of the 11th inning.
 Feliciano scored the game-winning run later that inning, his first MLB run scored.

 On August 17, 2022, Feliciano collected his first career hit, lacing a single off of Los Angeles Dodgers starter Tony Gonsolin.
 In two appearances for Milwaukee, he went 1-for-4 (.250) with one walk.
 On December 14, Feliciano was designated for assignment following the acquisition of Owen Miller.